jenkinsci/azure-keyvault-plugin/README.md

 Note that the example echos below will only show *****'s as the plugin redacts secrets found in the build log inside the `withAzureKeyvault` build wrapper.

+#### Scripted
+Snippet generator is fully supported for generating the possible values (along with inline help):
+Go to any pipeline job and click `Pipeline Syntax`

+Or visit the URL: `/job/<job-name>/pipeline-syntax/`

 Simple version:
 ```groovy